cortex-lab/alyx/docs/index.rst

 Alyx is a fast, flexible database designed for easy storage and retrieval of all data in an experimental neuroscience laboratory - from subject management through data acquisition, raw data file tracking and storage of metadata resulting from manual analysis.

+**Alyx is not yet production-ready and is still pre-alpha.
+For information on a usable, testable beta-release, please email maximilian.hunter@ucl.ac.uk**

 Alyx is built using industry-standard tools (PostgreSQL_ 9.5 and Django_ 1.9) and designed to be interacted with using online webforms to enter and retrieve data manually, or with a documented and easy-to-use REST API programmatically (using built-in functions in MATLAB_, Python_, and most other modern programming languages, or command-line tools such as curl_).
 It is easy to integrate with existing applications and allows for powerful queries to be performed to filter and return a specific subset of records in milliseconds.
 It requires minimal setup and can be hosted on your own internal server or in the cloud, for example with Amazon EC2.

 .. _PostgreSQL: https://www.postgresql.org/